microsoftarchive/iot-journey/docs/what-is-an-IoT-solution.md

 # What is an IoT solution?

 The fundamental reason for implementing a network is to connect computing resources together.
 Initially local area networks were commonly used for many business scenarios such as sharing access to devices such as hard disks and printers, and then for communications applications such as email and messaging.
 The Internet enabled publicly accessible wide-area networking, allowing remote machinery and users to communicate.
 Nowadays, it is possible to connect almost any network-enabled device to the Internet to send and receive information from other similarly connected devices.
 This connectivity enables a wide range of scenarios, from remote monitoring and control of the heating and air conditioning of an apartments from a users smart phone, to highly complex situations such as driverless cars or remote controlled aircraft.
-This is the "Internet of Things" or IoT.
+This is the *Internet of Things* or IoT.

 The concept of IoT is not new - the Internet has been around in various guises since the 1960s, and businesses have been connecting computers to hardware over a network for just as long.
 What is new is the affordability of hardware, the increased bandwidth and ubiquity of the Internet, the notion of virtualization, and the application of cloud services to combine devices together to support increasingly complex and large-scale scenarios.
 It is not uncommon for businesses to consider building systems that gather input from, and control, many thousands or even millions of heterogeneous items of equipment.